Thrice369/SaltyBot/README.md

 This bot is a current work in progress for a VR based youtube/troubleshooting server.
 It is meant to provide some laughs as well as helpful info.
 The bot at this time is very limited.
 Will continue to update and will be uploading a different bot for both discord and other services soon.
+This project is based on an amazing tutorial created be CodeCamp.org.
+You can find that video here:https://www.youtube.com/watch?v=SPTfmiYiuok if you want to build this from scratch yourself.

 Commands focus on the following: